VincentChisaka/phase-4-controller-validations-readme/README.md

-# Controller Validations
+# Controller Exception Handling

 ## Learning Goals

-- Check the validity of a model in a controller
+- Use exception handling techniques like `rescue` and `rescue_from` in a Rails controller
-- Render a response with the error messages
-- Use HTTP status codes to provide additional context

 ## Introduction

-Now that we've seen how Active Record can be used to validate our data, let's see how we can use that in our controllers to give our user access to the validation errors, so they can fix their typos or other problems with their request.
+In this lesson, we'll finish work on our Bird API by refactoring the controller to add in some helpful reusable error handling code.
 To get set up, run:

 ```console
 $ bundle install